Off to Georgia ⛴ – or not after all?

 Luckily for such nice people we brought a souvenir from Switzerland and we were able to make the boy a huge joy with a small Swiss army knife 😀.

-It worked 😃, we and our bikes went for € 4 the remaining 70 km by train to Odessa!
+It worked out 😃, and we and our bikes traveled the remaining 70 km to Odessa by train for CHF 4!

 Arriving in Odessa we are picked up by Alex with his adventurous folding bike and we ride together to his apartment, where we are allowed to be his Warmshowers guests for the next days.
 Thanks to him, we get to very exciting places in the city, far from the normal tourism.
 He took us to a party where experimental music was being played, which you can think of as people making instruments out of everyday objects like a rusty piece of tin.
 Furthermore, together with him we visited a secret, abandoned, dilapidated industrial complex with a private beach section directly on the Black Sea.